George Platt Waller: Diplomatic career

-Waller was appointed American vice-consul in Yarmouth, Nova Scotia on 13 February 1913.
+Waller was appointed American vice-consul in Yarmouth, Nova Scotia on February 13, 1913.
 From there he was appointed vice-consul in Karlsbad, Bohemia in July 1914.
 Waller quickly requested a transfer after Austria-Hungary entered World War I. Finding himself unable to remain neutral and yet express the sympathy necessary for a wartime post, Waller hoped to be sent to a post "in an English–speaking country outside of Canada."
 He wrote to his superiors that "On the other hand, by heredity, environment and ways of thought, my sympathies are, in the larger sense, fully with the Anglo Saxons and in a time like the present I am quite sure that I should be of vastly greater service among such a people."
 The State Department considered the request for several months, until the transfer was finally approved by Secretary of State Robert Lansing.
 The decision was urged by Consul Wallace J. Young and Ambassador Frederic Courtland Penfield, the latter considering Waller's attitude "seriously embarrassing."
-Waller was subsequently moved and served as senior vice-consul in Athens, Greece from 1915–1919.
+Waller was subsequently moved and served as senior vice-consul in Athens, Greece from 1915 to 1919.

 Waller acted as vice-consul in-charge in Athens from October 1916 to May 1917 while Greece was embroiled in conflict.
-On 4 December 1919, he was made Knight of the Order of the Redeemer by Alexander of Greece and the Greek government.
+On December 4, 1919, he was made Knight of the Order of the Redeemer by Alexander of Greece and the Greek government.
 He later served as consul in Dresden, Germany.

 Waller became the American chargé d'affaires in Luxembourg in 1931.
-He was awarded the Luxembourg War Cross on 24 June 1946.
-On 24 June 1948, Waller finalized the purchase of the estate that eventually became the American Embassy in Luxembourg.
+He was awarded the Luxembourg War Cross on June 24, 1946.
+On June 24, 1948, Waller finalized the purchase of the estate that eventually became the American Embassy in Luxembourg.
 He shortly thereafter left the country permanently.